skvortsovden/skvortsovden.github.io/posts/2025-05-09-linux-users-and-groups.md

 ---

-## Why this file?
+## Why This File?

-Let’s peek at the manual page for this file:
+Let's peek at the manual page for this file:

 ```bash
 man nsswitch.conf
 ```

-You’ll see something like this:
+You'll see something like this:

 ```
 nsswitch.conf(5)     File Formats Manual